SpikeSMOKE: Spiking Neural Networks for Monocular 3D Object Detection with Cross-Scale Gated Coding: Experiments

 \subsection{Main Results}

 \textbf{Object Detection Performance on KITTI. }

 We validate the performance on the validation and test sets of the KITTI dataset for 3D object detection and bird's-eye view under three levels of Easy, Moderate and Hard. * denotes the experimental results obtained by us after configuring the environment and training based on the SMOKE.
 The 3d object detection of our proposed SpikeSMOKE with CSGC (SpikeSMOKE-CSGC) can reach 28.83/11.78 (Easy), 22.75/10.69 (Moderate), 19.44/10.48 (Hard), and for the BEV detection, they can reach 36.23/15.67 (Easy), 26.88/13.68 (Moderate), 25.75/11.83 (Hard), as shown in Table \ref{tab1}, where the metrics is evaluated by $AP|_{R_{11}}$ at 0.5/0.7 IoU threshold.
 From the results of these experiments, it can be found that although our detection performance has a little gap compared with the SMOKE-ANN*, energy consumption has been significantly reduced.
 For example, we calculate the energy consumption of the hard category for the 0.7 IoU threshold and find that it can be reduced by 72.2\%, while the detection performance is reduced by only 4\%.
+These experimental results are obtained because SMOKE-ANN* relies on continuous value activation and can precisely model 3D geometric attributes.
+However, SpikeSMOKE converts features into binary spike sequences (0/1), and information is inevitably lost during the encoding process.
+Meanwhile, the low-power consumption feature of our SNN event-driven mechanism reduces energy efficiency.
 The formula for calculating energy consumption is as follows: